-First responders are trained and well practiced for emergencies that are of high frequency, low risk.
-However, farms/ranches pose as a low frequency, high risk emergency to many first responders.
-This introductory module introduces them to and discusses the causes of the most common agricultural emergencies, including strategies to expedite and improve responses to them.
+First responders are trained and well-practiced for emergencies of high frequency, low risk.
+However, incidents on farms/ranches are low frequency, high-risk emergencies.
+This introductory module introduces and discusses the causes of the most common agricultural emergencies, including strategies to expedite and improve responses.